patrick-girard/FamilyFeud/README.md

 3. enter: python3 writeFamilyFeud.py input.txt

 To access the webpage:
-1. double click on the newly generated familyFeud.html file.
+1. Double click on the newly generated familyFeud.html file.

 To play the game:
 * You can flip the answers by clicking on each.